corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 # Overview

 This is a compatibility patch between the Machine Shipset and Gigastructural Engineering & More (3.7) to allow regular ringworld sections to use the Machine Shipset graphics (including the Hive and Machine variants) for regular-sized ringworlds.
-This mod also ensures that the Machine Shipset ringworld segments are used for many gigastructures such as the Matrioshka Brain and Orbital Arcology and that the O-class Dyson Sphere also uses a matching model.
+This mod also ensures that the Machine Shipset ringworld segments are used for many gigastructures such as the Orbital Arcology and that the O-class Dyson Sphere also uses a matching model.

 For larger flavors of ringworlds, you will need [Machine Shipset Add-on: Gigastructural Engineering Ringworlds - Titanic, Behemoth, and Gargantuan](https://steamcommunity.com/sharedfiles/filedetails/?id=2644469566) which is a separate, optional mod due to the graphical oddities created by the unaltered Machine Shipset ringworld graphics being reused in unintended ways.